newrelic/newrelic-agent-control/test/canaries/README.md

-# Newrelic Super Agent canaries
+# Newrelic Agent Control canaries
-This directory contains an Ansible playbook and its dependencies to deploy Newrelic Super Agent collector containers into a host.
+This directory contains an Ansible playbook and its dependencies to deploy Newrelic Agent Control collector containers into a host.

 ## Usage